 CONSENT CALENDAR.
 The time limit shall be determined by the Chair.
 Public comment may be taken.
-It takes 3 or more Commissioners to remove an item from the consent calendar, in which case it will be scheduled for further hearing & action.
+It takes 3 or more Commissioners to remove a permit application item from the consent calendar, in which case it will be scheduled for further hearing & action.
 It requires one Commissioner to cause removal of other types of items from the consent calendar.
 Items originally placed on the regular calendar may be restored to the regular calendar for hearing at the same meeting.
 Items originally placed on the consent calendar and removed may require hearing at a later meeting.

 ENFORCEMENT ACTIONS.
 Public hearing and action on proposed Cease and Desist Orders, Restoration Orders, Administrative Penalties, and recordation of Notices of Violation.

 FEDERAL CONSISTENCY.
 See time limits under COASTAL PERMIT APPLICATIONS above.

 FINDINGS.
 Public hearing and vote to approve findings for a previous Commission action.
 The only issue is whether the findings adequately support the previous Commission action.
 The hearing is not to reargue the merits of the prior action.

 LOCAL COASTAL PROGRAMS (LCPs).
 LCPs consisting of a land use plan and implementation plan are prepared by local governments and provide the standards for issuing coastal permits after approval by the Commission.
 Copies of LCP reports are available on request from the Commission office.
 The time limit shall be determined by the Chair..
 Copies of all correspondence will be provided to the Commission.

 NEW APPEALS.
 (Note: This agenda item requires an initial determination of whether the appeal raises a “substantial issue” and may not include a de novo public hearing on the merits of the project.)